-Speakers: Sean Williams, Davina Bell, Freya Blackwood, Rhiannon Wilde
+Speakers: Sean Williams, Zanni Louise, Freya Blackwood, Rhiannon Wilde

-2.00 – 3.40 – in Room 1B – Writing and Illustrating Picture Books – Freya Blackwood and Davina Bell
+2.10 – 3.40 – in Room 1B – Writing and Illustrating Picture Books – Freya Blackwood and Zanni Louise

-Panel: Clair Hume (UQP), Davina Bell (Allen & Unwin), Marisa Pintado (Hardie Grant), Cheryl Bullow (School Magazine), Alex Adsett (Agent)
+Panel: Clair Hume (UQP), Susannah Chambers (Allen & Unwin, Albert Street Books), Marisa Pintado (Hardie Grant), Rowena Beresford (Riveted Press/Yellow Brick Books), Alex Adsett (Agent)

 6.30 – Book Links Dinner

 Sunday 23 October 2022

 8.30 – 9.30 Pitch party (15 X 3 min pitches) with Alex Adsett, Clair Hume, Marisa Pintado, Susannah Chambers, Kate Stevens and Rowena Beresford.

 Free addon for those who book a workshop.

 9.45 – 3:45 Writing workshop – Story Creation & Collaboration – Sean Williams (Hybrid Session)